superbash-maker/training/README.md

-# This repo contains bash scripts from various CHPC training events
+# This contains bash scripts from various CHPC training events